Finding Aids

 Cape Farewell

-In 2001, the artist David Buckland created the Cape Farewell project to instigate a cultural response to the climate challenge, which is now an international not-for-profit program that uses expeditions to look into the scientific, social and economic realities of climate disruption.
+In 2001, Artist David Buckland created the Cape Farewell project to instigate a cultural response to the climate challenge, which is now an international not-for-profit program that uses expeditions to look into the scientific, social, and economic realities of climate disruption.

 Center for Land Use Interpretation: Wendover Residencies